Michael Tucak (B.Sc., LL.B., MEI)

 'Meiso' (DJ Krush) - a seminal work from a tireless master

-'The Lion's Roar' (First Aid Kit) - a newie, missed the tour
+'The Lion's Roar' (First Aid Kit) - still their best work so far

 'Cloudstreet' (Tim Winton) - says so much about where I'm from